Parashat Chayei Sarah

-Our Rabbis teach us that there was a connection between Sarah’s death and Akedat Yitzchak.
+Our rabbis teach us that there was a connection between Sarah’s death and Akedat Yitzchak.
 Her death, they explain, was the result of the akedah.
 Rashi quotes Chazal, that the Satan described the akedah to Sarah shockingly.
-Normally if one breaks unpleasant news to a parent that resulted in success, he would start off by saying, “Your son is okay, but he was involved in a car accident and b’H he’s fine.”
+Normally if one breaks unpleasant news to a parent that resulted in success, he will start by saying, “Your son is okay, but he was involved in a car accident, and Baruch Hashem, he’s fine.”
 A person must learn how to talk when breaking difficult news to someone.

-But the Satan said, “Avraham sacrificed your son Yitzchak...but he didn’t kill him.”
-From these shocking words Sarah’s neshamah left her body, but she heard the rest and was satisfied that her son had survived.
+But the Satan said, “Avraham sacrificed your son Yitzchak…but he didn’t kill him.”
+From these shocking words, Sarah’s neshamah left her body, but she heard the rest and was satisfied that her son had survived.
 Why did the Satan have to shock Sarah?
-Chazal answer that the Satan was trying to make Avraham regret what he did, so that he would lose this incredible mitzvah.
-As we say in hashkivenu in arbit, “Vehaser Satan melifanenu u’meacharenu—Remove the Satan from before and after us.”
-Please Hashem, don’t let the Satan discourage us from doing mitzvot before we do them or cause us to regret doing them afterwards.
+Chazal answer that the Satan was trying to make Avraham regret what he did so that he would lose this incredible mitzvah.
+As we say in hashkivenu in arbit, “Remove the Satan from before and after us.”
+Please, Hashem, don’t let the Satan discourage us from doing mitzvot before we do them or cause us to regret doing them afterward.

 There is a question posed about how the passuk begins, “Avraham was old, advanced in his days.”
 This seems somewhat redundant.
-Rabbi Twersky, also a doctor, comments that many people in their older years tend to look back and express regret.
+Rabbi Twerski Z’TL commented that many people in their older years tend to look back and express regret.
 If only they could turn back the clock and relive the days of their youth to avoid some of the mistakes they had made.
 They would never think back and say, “If only I had spent more time at the office.”
 Rather, they realize later in life how insignificant those extra hours at the office were, compared to the great value of spending precious time with the family.

-After detailing the mourning for Sarah and the purchase of Maarat Hamachpelah, the Torah then goes on for 66 pesukim to elaborate on how Avraham sent Eliezer to find a wife for his son Yitzchak.
+After detailing the mourning for Sarah and the purchase of Maarat Hamachpelah, the Torah then goes on for 66 pesukim to elaborate on how Avraham sent Eliezer to find a wife for his son, Yitzchak.
 Eliezer was Avraham’s trusted, right-hand man.
-He went back to Avraham’s family in Charan to the home of Betuel, where he met Rivkah, the sister of Lavan by a well.
-The Torah wanted to show us the hand of Hashem and how Hashem is the ultimate matchmaker.
-We see the story unfold: Eliezer and Rivkah happen to meet by the well and Rivkah displays her middot by giving Eliezer and his camels water.
+He went back to Avraham’s family in Charan where he met Rivkah, the sister of Lavan, by a well.
+The Torah wanted to show us the hand of Hashem, and how Hashem is the ultimate matchmaker.
+We see the story unfold.
+Eliezer and Rivkah happen to meet by the well, and Rivkah displays her middot by giving Eliezer and his camels water.
 It is easy to see the Hand of Hashem when we think back to how we met our spouses or the way our children’s shidduchim occurred.
-Rabbi Ozeirey and any of the other matchmakers in our community will attest to this fact.
+All matchmakers in our community will attest to this fact.
 Hashem is the ultimate Shadchan.

 The Power of Prayer

 On day 30 she got engaged, and she asked her friend to find the rabbi to share the amazing news!
 While they were getting in touch with the rabbi, the friend realized something.
-She said to the new bride, “I know you don’t speak Hebrew, because I need to translate for you, but do you read Hebrew?”
+She said to the new bride, “I know you don’t speak Hebrew because I need to translate for you, but do you read Hebrew?”
 The woman said, “No, of course not.”
 The friend, dumbstruck, said, “Well, how did you say the four perakim for 30 days?”
 The woman answered, “I did exactly what the rabbi said to do!
-I held the tehillim close to me, and I said with all my heart, ‘perek 32, perek 38, perek 82, perek 121, please Hashem send me a zivug,’ every day for 30 days.
+I held the Tehillim close to me, and I said with all my heart, ‘perek 32, perek 38, perek 82, perek 121, please Hashem find me a husband,’ every day for 30 days.

 May we always be happy about the mitzvot we do, and not regret them.
-May we always have emunah that Hashem is in control and continue to pray for successful shidduchim for anyone that may be looking.
 May we live each day to the fullest by spending quality time with our children and grandchildren.
-This way we will enter our later years content that our days were full and productive, with our children and grandchildren around us, learning and growing in Torah and ma’asim tovim.
-Amen!
+This way we will enter our later years content that our days were full and productive, with our children and grandchildren around us, learning and growing in Torah and maasim tovim.
+May we always have emunah that Hashem is in control and continue to pray for successful shidduchim for anyone who may be looking.

 Eliyahu Ben Rachel